modern-influence-of-ancient-warriors

 Across the African continent, warrior art varied widely but shared common themes of status and power.
 Among the Maasai of East Africa, young warriors (morani) wore elaborate body paint in red ochre, which symbolized blood and vitality.
 They also wore beaded jewelry with specific color meanings: red for bravery, blue for energy, and green for health.
 Scarification was widespread among groups like the Yoruba and Dinka, where patterns on the face, chest, and back denoted clan membership and personal achievements.
 These markings were permanent and could not be faked, making them a powerful authenticator of status.

 In West Africa, the Asante king’s warriors carried golden swords and staffs topped with animal figures, each symbolizing specific proverbs or historical events.
 The Benin kingdom produced intricate ivory and brass plaques depicting warriors in regalia, often with scenes of battle and tribute.
 These artworks were not just decorative; they were records of power and conquest.
-For more on African warrior art, the British Museum's African collection provides extensive examples.
+The British Museum's African collection provides extensive examples of these objects, including the famous Benin bronzes.

 The Americas: Shields, Headdresses, and Featherwork